universe-builders/universe-builders.github.io/void-survivors/finance-plan.md

 ## Finance Plan

-To fund the development and production of Void Survivors, financing will be seeked out in the following order:
+To fund the development and production of Void Survivors, financing will be sought in the following order:
-1. **Grant Funding** for exploration and R&D activities which will reduce the cost of Pre-Production.
+1. **Grant Funding** for exploration and R&D activities which will reduce the cost of Pre-Production specifically for any custom technology being built.
-2. **Grant Funding** for Pre-Production and Alpha milestones, and ideally Beta and Release.
+2. **Grant Funding** for Pre-Production, and ideally to Early Access.
-3. **Publisher Funding**, ideally once Alpha has been completed and only if Grant Funding does not cover all milestones.
+3. **Publisher Funding**, ideally once Closed Alpha has been completed and only if Grant Funding does not cover all milestones.
 4. **VC Funding**/**Crowd Funding**, ideally once Pre-Production has been completed and only in the case that the above funding sources are unable to fund Void Survivors to completion.

 ----